Click on an event to read its description.

 - Sharing our experiences in God’s creation with the whole congregation (through photo, videos, storytelling, etc.)

-In 2020, Team Blue did a low-mileage, low-key nature hike at the KU field station near Lawrence, and a couple of preparatory hikes for a Colorado Pike’s Peak hike, then the Pike’s Peak hike itself.
+Team Blue did a low-mileage, low-key nature hike at the KU field station near Lawrence, and a couple of preparatory hikes for a Colorado Pike’s Peak hike, then the Pike’s Peak hike itself.
 They also traveled to Wisconsin for an ultra trail run on the Ice Age Trail—2 in that group ran 50 miles, and others ran shorter distances along the way with them.

 If you think similar future events sound appealing, sign up below to be placed on an email list for notification of upcoming events!